TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Drawdown Mechanics: The EOD Trailing Drawdown

-All Tradeify accounts (Growth, Select, and Lightning) utilize an End-of-Day (EOD) trailing drawdown system.
+All Tradeify accounts use an End-of-Day (EOD) trailing drawdown while you trade, but the drawdown only locks on funded accounts (Lightning, and Growth or Select once funded).
+On the Growth and Select evaluation stage it keeps trailing and never locks.
 This is a critical technical detail that influences intraday strategy and position management.

 How the EOD Drawdown Works

 The EOD drawdown is calculated at the end of each trading day and trails the account's high-water mark.
-Critically, the drawdown stops trailing (locks) once the account balance exceeds the starting capital plus the maximum drawdown amount plus $100.
-For example, a $50k account with a $2,000 drawdown will lock once the EOD balance reaches $52,100.
+On funded accounts, the drawdown stops trailing (locks) once the account balance exceeds the starting capital plus the maximum drawdown amount plus $100.
+For example, a funded $50k account with a $2,000 drawdown will lock once the EOD balance reaches $52,100.
+On the Growth and Select evaluation stage there is no lock — the drawdown keeps trailing the entire time.
 This means:

 - A trader can experience significant intraday heat without breaching their drawdown.